 In 1987, Richard Simms and Patrick Runkel, from Madison, Wisconsin, were looking to buy a Vermont inn.
-Richard had been a travel agent, and Patrick was an elementary school teacher.
-Neither had any previous innkeeping experience.
 After only one visit, they bought the October Country Inn.
 Richard became the face of the inn while Patrick took up a support role.
 The October Country Inn had developed a reputation for really good food, and Patrick rose to the challenge of upholding the reputation that Ruth Hall had built.
 Continuing in that tradition was a challenge that he met and exceeded.
-Through the years to follow, Richard and Patrick continued to provide the level of hospitality and service that travelers to the Woodstock and Killington region associate with the October Country Inn.
+Through the 13 years to follow, Richard and Patrick continued to provide the level of hospitality and service that travelers to the Woodstock and Killington area associate with the October Country Inn.
 Richard and Patrick had made many friends in the 13 years they owned and operated the October Country Inn.
-Sadly, in 2000, Richard passed away unexpectedly.
-A year later, after Patrick had sold the inn to Chuck and Edie Janisse, Patrick also unexpectedly passed.
+Sadly, in 2000, Richard unexpectedly passed away.

 The family: Chuck, Jenny, and Edie taking a break.

-When Chuck Janisse drove his 1955 Chevrolet school bus back to California in 1976, after living in Costa Rica for four years, he met Edie for the first time.
-They hit it off, but were both married.
-Years later, in 1994, Edie returned to California after a year of living in Vermont—to get a divorce, sell her house, and move back to Vermont for good.
-That was when Chuck, also divorced, reentered the picture.
-They got reacquainted, started dating, and Edie and Chuck were married in 1996.
-They visited Vermont together on several occasions, always staying at the October Country Inn, and Chuck shared Edie’s love of Vermont, but he was a boat builder and commercial fisherman.
-What would he do in Vermont?
+When Chuck Janisse drove his 1955 Chevrolet school bus from Costa Rica back to California in 1976, he met Edie.
+They became friends, but were both married.
+Years later, in 1994, both now single, they started dating, and were married in 1996.
+Edie introduced Chuck to Vermont, always staying at the October Country Inn when they visited.
+Chuck shared Edie’s love of Vermont, but didn’t envision living there.
+He was a boat builder and commercial fisherman.